will-in-wi/terraform-provider-opalstack/readme.md

 Not sure if this is the best way to do this, but here's how I go about it.

 Make a folder for Terraform to cache the locally built version of your plugin.
 Modify `darwin_amd64` to reflect the OS you are using.
 This is `GOOS` and `GOARCH` from the [list in the Golang documentation](https://go.dev/doc/install/source#environment).
+You can also get it from the output of `terraform -version`.
 ```bash
 # Example for macOS
 mkdir -p ~/.terraform.d/plugins/github.com/will-in-wi/opalstack/0.0.1/darwin_amd64/